Unlocking 3D Digital Practice in Hair, Makeup and Prosthetics for Performances in Virtual Production

 Project partners: London College of Fashion, Copper Candle, Imogen Fox, Anette Ollerearnshaw

-XR Network+ has awarded funding to a research and development collaboration between London College of Fashion (LFC), live virtual events makers, Copper Candle, digital designer Imogen Fox, and undergraduate students from BA Hair, Makeup and Prosthetics for Performance at LCF.
+XR Network+ has supported a research and development collaboration between London College of Fashion (LFC), live virtual events makers, Copper Candle, digital designer Imogen Fox, and undergraduate students from BA Hair, Makeup and Prosthetics for Performance at LCF.

-The project is one of four initiatives supported by the XR Network+ Prototyping, Impact and Acceleration (PIA) round two funding call, with grants of up to £10,000 awarded to researchers at UK universities to develop new ideas and complete existing research related to VP.
+This project is one of four initiatives supported by the XR Network+ Prototyping, Impact and Acceleration (PIA) round two funding call.
+Grants of up to £10,000 were awarded to researchers at UK universities to develop new ideas and complete existing research related to Virtual Production.
+The projects took place over a six month period, commencing from September 2024.

 Categories: Arts, Games, Performance, Research, Technology